UoY-RoboStar/CSPMGraphSynthesis/README.md

 To guarantee enough examples to create a balanced dataset of 1000 entries (500 passing:500 failing), approximately 50000 assertions would need creating.
 This is achievable through parameters:
 ``` -b 300 -c 4000 ```

+## Acknowledgements
+This project is an outcome of the AI4Math fund, a program of Renaissance Philanthropy.